ChartIQ/chartiq-react-app/README.md

 npm run start
 ```

-To built for production with resulting bundle in /dist folder use
+To build for production with resulting bundle in /dist folder use
 ```
 npm run build
 ```